Localized and degenerate controls for the incompressible Navier-Stokes system: Proof of the main result

 \paragraph{Acknowledgment.} The present work was initiated during a visit of VN to Shanghai Jiao Tong University (SJTU) in January 2022, where MR was a Ph.D. student at that time.
 The authors would like to extend their gratitude towards SJTU and Professors Ya-Guang Wang and Siran Li for their hospitality, as well as for providing an excellent research environment.
+We further would like to thank the anonymous referees for their constructive remarks.